Thimbleby/Corvus/README.md

 ![Page 12.PNG](https://github.com/Thimbleby/Corvus/blob/master/ReadMe%20Images/Page%2012.PNG?raw=true)

-When ready, click "_here_" in the line of text that ends "..., click _here_, to download your test."<br>
+When ready, click "here" in the line of text that ends "..., click here, to download your test."<br>

 Again, your system may require you to authorise the download.<br>
 Once done, place the downloaded file in the folder "Test", which can be found in the folder "Corax-Master".
 You may need to rename, delete or overwrite the previous file; either way, the new file needs to be called "test.js", and be in the "Test" folder, as shown below: <br>